nafets227/backup/README.md

   - rsync to destination system
   - can backup IMAP accounts
   - Plugin system allows adding other types of data
+  - History Mode preserves deleted files or old versions optimizing space by using hard links

 # Destinations #
 Destination can be anything that is reachable via rsync/ssh or a local disk mounted in the container.
 Copying via internet is supported.

+## History Mode ##
+History mode safes the backup to a subdirectory YYYY/mm/dd based on the backup date (today, unless --histdate is used).
+In order to save space, starting from the second backup we are hard-linking to unchanged filed of previous backup.

 # Sources #
 backup supports currently the following sources: